ietf-satp/draft-ietf-satp-usecases/draft-ietf-satp-usecases.md

 {: #introduction-doc}

 Business networks, built on both centralized and decentralized models, have emerged to manage cross-organization assets and workflows.
 The scope of such workflows and the assets they govern, as well as the set of participating organizations within a network, have been quite limited, partly for security, privacy, and scalability reasons, and partly because organizations have been reticent to moving large portions of their pre existing workflows to such networks.
 We see this especially in the areas of trade, finance, supply chain logistics, and property management.
 Yet the workflows managed by these networks are naturally interlinked in the real world, and therefore cannot afford to remain isolated from each other technologically, which would diminish the value of their assets.
 At the same time, a network, once built, has institutional staying power, and it is therefore impractical to assume that they will expand or merge.
 Interoperability is therefore an imperative in this fragmented business network ecosystem.
-This comes in different flavors, namely the ability to move an asset from one network to another, interlinking workflows to share asset state with proof of authenticity from one network to another, and swapping assets in different networks as part of a business transaction, as listed in the SAT Architecture Specification [SATA].
+This comes in different flavors, namely the ability to move an asset from one network to another, interlinking workflows to share asset state with proof of authenticity from one network to another, and swapping assets in different networks as part of a business transaction, as listed in the SAT Architecture Specification {{SATA}}.
 The purpose of this document is to describe prominent examples of these modes that have been encountered by enterprises and business consortiums and identified as challenges to be overcome.
+In particular, this document describes scenarios where the Secure Asset Transfer Protocol (SATP) {{SATP}} can be directly applied to solve the problem of moving digital assets across networks, for which no other canonical protocol exists in the literature.

 # Terminology